How to Optimize Your Apartment Blog to Rank Higher in Google Search Results

 Here is a great example of an optimized meta description for a multifamily blog:

 The alt tag is the text that you attach to any image you include in your blog — especially your main blog image.
 This is important because Google cannot comprehend or read images, it only analyzes text.
-By attaching text to your image, you are telling Google what your image relates to and improving your apartment SEO.
+By attaching text to your image, you are telling Google what your image relates to and improving your property management SEO.

 Apartment Marketing at Its Best